matuteiglesias/journal/content/Dev/2025-01-06_Enhanced_Geo_Projects_and_RepoCards_Integration.md

 **🕒 16:40–18:10**
 **🏷️ Labels**: Geo Projects, Repocards, JSON, Python, Javascript, Error Handling
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the integration and functionality of geospatial projects within a web development context, focusing on updating components and content management.
+The session aimed to enhance the [[integration]] and functionality of geospatial projects within a [[web development]] context, focusing on updating components and content management.

 ### Key Activities
 - Developed a [[JSON]] structure for the 'Geo Projects' page to organize geospatial projects effectively.